Nicop06/nicop06.github.io/posts/2015-11-11-building-a-cheap-nas.markdown

 With this setup, you now have a NAS for just over 300€, with possibility to upgrade and 2To of hard drive.
 The configuration is powerful enough and compact enough to be used as a media center.
-In the next post, I will discuss the software setup.
+[In the next post][next_post], I will discuss the software setup.

+[next_post]:               2016-12-10-setting-up-the-nas.markdown
 [FreeBSD]:                 https://www.freebsd.org/
 [Optilex GX270]:           http://www.amazon.co.uk/Dell-Optiplex-GX270-Professional-pre-installed/dp/B001UU3UMO
 [ASRock Q1900-ITX]:        http://www.asrock.com/mb/Intel/Q1900-ITX/